XOOMAR

 The logistical detail is stark.
 The Guardian said Trump is expected to bring 1,400 people, including personnel responsible for returning his toilet waste, described as standard protocol to prevent foreign analysis of material that could reveal information about his health.

 Zelenskyy’s presence gives the summit its sharpest battlefield edge.
-Ukraine is not a Nato member, but its war needs will shape the Ankara talks, especially after recent Russian strikes and the continuing pressure on Ukrainian air defence.
+Ukraine is not a Nato member, but its war needs in Ukraine will shape the Ankara talks, especially after recent Russian strikes and the continuing pressure on Ukrainian air defence.

 This follows XOOMAR’s coverage of how Zelenskyy has pushed the alliance into an air-defence fight after attacks on Kyiv in Zelensky Forces Nato Air Defence Fight After Kyiv Strikes, and how fresh strikes have increased pressure on leaders gathering for the summit in Deadly Kyiv Strikes Corner NATO on Ukraine Air Defenses.